Is a vehicle really abandoned?

 What we do

-- If a member of the public reports an abandoned vehicle to us our Community Warden will investigate the status of the vehicle.
-If our enquiries indicate that the vehicle may have been abandoned we will attempt to contact the owner to advise them on a course of action which may lead to its removal.
+If a member of the public reports an abandoned vehicle to us, our Community Warden will investigate the vehicle.
+If our enquiries indicate that the vehicle may be abandoned, we will attempt to contact the owner.
+However, identifying the owner may take some time.
+Once found, we will advise them on a course of action which may lead to the removal of their vehicle.

-- We may recover costs incurred in removing, storing and disposing of the vehicle from the owner or land owner as necessary.
-A fixed penalty notice of £200 will be served on the owner of the vehicle.
-If the penalty is not paid this person may be taken to Court and fined up to £2,500 and imprisoned up to 3 months.
+We may recover costs incurred in removing, storing and disposing of the vehicle from the owner or landowner as necessary, and may also serve a fixed penalty notice of £200 on the owner of the vehicle.
+If the owner does not pay the penalty, they may be taken to Court, receive a fine of up to £2,500, and sent to prison for up to 3 months.